Treatment

 And if you are paying out-of-pocket (which means insurance is not covering the cost of the RTC), there are numerous factors that could affect the total cost:

-• Additional services – some treatment facilities will charge additional fees for certain services such as medication management, detoxification support, outings, special dietary requests, etc.
+• Additional services: Some treatment facilities will charge additional fees for certain services such as medication management, detoxification support, outings, special dietary requests, etc.

-• Partial coverage by insurance – depending on the percentage of cost covered by insurance (if any), the amount a person may be required to pay out of pocket can vary drastically.
+• Partial coverage by insurance: Depending on the percentage of cost covered by insurance (if any), the amount a person may be required to pay out of pocket can vary drastically.
 Medicare, Medicaid, private insurance, and military insurance typically have the best coverage rates when it comes to RTCs.

 Although RTCs can be very costly, some programs may offer options for financial aid, assistance, and/or financing plans.

-Insurance Coverage of Residential Treatment Centers
+Insurance Coverage of Teen Residential Treatment Centers

 Although working with insurance in an attempt to have them cover all or a portion of the cost of residential treatment can be a huge headache, not everyone is able to pay out-of-pocket.
 Thus, it is important to know the likelihood of insurance covering the cost, and how to best navigate the process.

 The first step to finding out if your insurance will cover your stay at a residential treatment facility is to call your specific insurance plan’s provider and request information regarding mental health and/or addiction treatment options.
 Or, if you are already in contact with a treatment program, ask their admissions representative to check and verify your coverage.
-You can also ask for them to estimate the total cost of care, how much your insurance will likely cover, etc. without being required to make any commitments.
+You can also ask them to estimate the total cost of care, how much your insurance will likely cover, etc., without being required to make any commitments.

-What to Do If Insurance Denies Coverage
+What To Do If Insurance Denies Coverage

 Important Insurance Terms